-Welcome to the top of the Galapagos Islands food chain for land creatures!
-The Galapagos Hawk and is an exceptional hunter, feared by all other land species including iguanas, snakes and turtle hatchlings.
-They are often spotted soaring majestically across Galapago skies, or diving like bullets.
-The Galapagos Hawk is endemic to the Galapagos Islands, meaning that you can only find it here, and nowhere else in the world.
-It is also one of the rarest raptor birds on the planet, with an estimated population of just 150 breeding pairs.
+Welcome to the top of the Galapagos Islands food chain!
+The Galapagos Hawk is an exceptional hunter, feared by all other land species including iguanas, snakes, and turtle hatchlings.
+The Galapagos Hawk is often spotted soaring majestically across Galapagos skies or sitting atop cactus plants.
+The Galapagos Hawk is one of the rarest birds of prey on the planet with an estimated population of just 150 breeding pairs.
+They are also an endemic species to the Galapagos Islands meaning that you can only find the Galapagos Hawk here.
 If you are fortunate enough to spot one then do take some time to appreciate this magnificent Galapagos bird.

 Read on for everything you ever wanted to know about the Galapagos Hawk.
-Where and when is is possible to see them?
-How to recognise this species?
-What conservation work is under way to protect Galapagos Hawks?
-Plus lots more raptor related facts along the way.
+Where and when can visitors see them?
+How to recognize a Galapagos hawk?
+What conservation work is underway to protect Galapagos Hawks?
+Plus lots more raptor-related fun facts along the way.

 The Galapagos Hawk is an ENDEMIC SPECIES.